26 Different Types of Moths in Arizona

 The adult Barberry Geometer Moth is characterized by dark brown and yellow/orange markings on its wings and a prominent protrusion or ‘nose’ at the tip of its long antennae.

-The larvae consist of two instar stages before they reach adulthood; in their first stage, larvae are bright green with black hairs running along their body, while in the second stage, they change to gold with brown stripes.
+The larvae have two instar stages before reaching adulthood; in the first stage, they are bright green with black hairs running along their body, while in the second stage, they change to gold with brown stripes.

-As caterpillars, these types of moths in Arizona feed off various plants, including Dandelion, Ragwort, Broom, and wild Rose bushes.
+As caterpillars, these moths in Arizona feed off various plants, including Dandelion, Ragwort, Broom, and wild Rose bushes.

 Due to its broad range across Europe and North America, the Barberry Geometer Moth is not threatened or endangered by international conservation lists.